Skip to main content

 Along with baseball cards and other ephemera, Classics Illustrated have become pricey nostalgia items for those who grew up in the supposedly halcyon years after World War II.

-Every so often one comes across a writer who should be awarded the literary equivalent of the Victoria Cross or the Medal of Honor—one who gazes into the jaws of a hellish assignment and goes forward, resolute paragraph after resolute paragraph, knowing that there is no light a
+Every so often, one comes across a writer who should be awarded the literary equivalent of the Victoria Cross or the Medal of Honor—one who gazes into the jaws of a hellish assignment and goes forward, resolute paragraph after resolute paragraph, knowing that there is no light

-Theodore Dreiser’s stark realism brought the American novel into the twentieth century.
+Theodore Dreiser’s stark realism brought the American novel into the 20th century.
 He paid a heavy price for his candor.

 Theodore Dreiser dominated the American literary landscape in the first quarter of the twentieth century.